corbincox72/peripheral_brain/_diseases/copd.md

 # Pathophysiology

 COPD is characterized by chronic bronchitis, emphysema, and inflamed airways.
-Emphysema is the abnormal enlargment of airspaces due to the destruction of alvelar wall tissue.
-Bronchitis is characterized by the inflammation of the bronchioles leading to hypertrophy and fibrosis of the respiratory smooth muscle, accompanied by mucosal gland enlargment and ciliary abnormalities.
-In the case of COPD, inflammation refers to increased oxidative stress, increased levels of proteases with decreased levels of antiproteases, as well as inflamation due to irritants such as cigarette smoke.
+Emphysema is the abnormal enlargment of airspaces due to the destruction of alveolar wall tissue.
+Bronchitis is characterized by the inflammation of the bronchioles leading to hypertrophy and fibrosis of the respiratory smooth muscle, accompanied by mucosal gland enlargement and ciliary abnormalities.
+In the case of COPD, inflammation refers to increased oxidative stress, increased levels of proteases with decreased levels of antiproteases, as well as inflammation due to irritants such as cigarette smoke.

 # Diagnosis and Staging